meant-ion/TuringMod/README.md

 			 why they were lurking.
 Complementary with !unlurk

 	- !unlurk: removes a user from the list of lurkers and returns the time they were "lurking" to the chatroom.
 Complementary to !lurk

-	- !commands: prints a list of all commands (excluding this one) to the chatroom.
-Does not say what they do or how to invoke, just the names.

 	- !schedule: returns a schedule for the next week starting the day after the command is called in a readable format